mderose123/pet-task-manager-app/README.md

 ## REMAINING TASKS
--integrate a to-do list functionality in a selected pet -ability to edit notes kept after a pet is created -allow for pets created by a single user to only be visible by that user -integration of cloud functions (provided by Google Firebase Services) to provide a notification window which will display user-activity for a given account
+-->integrate a to-do list functionality in a selected pet -->ability to edit notes kept after a pet is created -->allow for pets created by a single user to only be visible by that user -->integration of cloud functions (provided by Google Firebase Services) to provide a notification window which will display user-activity for a given account
--deploying to firebase hosting
+-->deploying to firebase hosting

 DESIGN ADAPTED FROM THE REDUX-REACT-FIREBASE APP DESIGN TEMPLATE PROVIDED BY THE NET NINJA TUTORIAL YOUTUBE SERIES